VishalVidhani96/VishalVidhani96/README.md

 Hi 👋 My name is Vishal Vidhani
 ===============================

-Web and Software Developer
+Full-Stack Software Developer
 --------------------------

 I have been working as software developer since 3 years.
 I have worked on many different projects with different tech stack, which includes .NET, C#, Java , HTML 5, CSS 3, JavaScript, React.JS , TypeScript, and many more.

 * 🌍  I'm based in Koblenz, Germany
 * ✉️  You can contact me at [vk.vidhani2@gmail.com](mailto:vk.vidhani2@gmail.com)
-* 🧠  I'm learning Angular 11, Python, Scala, AWS, and Go.
+* 🧠  I'm learning Angular 11, Python, Scala, and Go
 * 🤝  I'm open to collaborating on EduTech application, FinTech projects, Learning Management Projects, and Time-Series Applications

 ### Skills